Volkswagen Philippines says vehicles sold locally comply with emissions standards

-MANILA Volkswagen's (VOWG_p.DE) Philippine unit said on Thursday that none of its vehicles distributed and sold in the Southeast Asian country are affected by a software used in diesel engines, and that they comply with local emissions standards.
+MANILA Oct 1 Volkswagen's Philippine unit said on Thursday that none of its vehicles distributed and sold in the Southeast Asian country are affected by a software used in diesel engines, and that they comply with local emissions standards.

 "Volkswagen Philippines has just received official information from Volkswagen AG that all vehicles distributed and sold by Volkswagen Philippines are not affected by the particular software used in diesel engines," it said in a statement.